How Resilience Training Can Change Your Life For The Better

 You can also help your child build self-esteem by getting them involved in volunteer projects, hobbies, and skill-based activities.
 They'll not only feel better about themselves, but they'll also learn empathy as well as skills they can use later in life.

 Several resilience resources are available if you'd like to learn more about how to build your resilience.
 Reading helpful resilience books can increase your understanding.
 You can also get one-on-one help through therapy sessions.
 The following three resources can help you learn and increase your resilience.

 "Connections A 12 Session Psychoeducational Shame Resilience Curriculum" by Brene Brown is a curriculum and handbook for teaching resilience classes.
 The 12-session course can be used in many different settings, often as a part of helper-training.
-Two examples are church chaplains or deacons, and mental health employees.

-The curriculum consists of individual and group activities using cognitive and behavioral techniques.
+The curriculum consists of individual and group activities using cognitive behavioral techniques.
 The course is designed to teach people that shame happens to everyone, but you can choose to live authentically, without shame.

 "Option B: Facing Adversity, Building Resilience and Finding Joy" by Sheryl Sandberg and Adam Grant have a title that refers to the fact that many of us are living a plan B that we didn't choose.
 It's another book that can help you develop greater resilience.
 The book can be used by individuals who want to learn how to build resilience or in community organizations, and workplaces.
 It outlines a step-by-step way to approach difficult situations that can help you recover and enjoy life again.
 It explains how to help people who are in crisis to help them become more resilient.